GeoBigData/gbdx-training/README.md

 DigitalGlobe's Geospatial Big Data Platform, or GBDX, provides customers with a fast and easy way to search, order, and process DigitalGlobe imagery.
 We provide several tools for doing big data analytics on our platform, and the ability to leverage your own capabilities against your data or ours.
 This guide is provided to help discover the tools and resources you need to quickly and easily qet GBDX savvy.

 # how to use these resources
 What is it that you would like to get out of GBDX?
 We have resources for every type of user, categorized into different tracks below.
-Decide what kind of tools suite your needs and follow the steps within each track to find tutorials and documentation that will streamline your GBDX experience.
+Decide what kind of tools suit your needs and follow the steps within each track to find tutorials and documentation that will streamline your GBDX experience.

 ### AnswerFactory track:
 This track is for users who would like to easily obtain information about imagery using pre-configured classification and feature extractions algorithms.